hstriepe/CapturePlay/README.md

 # CapturePlay

-CapturePlay an app geared for using a capture device like the USB Camlink 4K to display video from consoles like a PS5, or Switch in a dock.
+CapturePlay is an app geared for using a capture device like the USB Camlinkideo from consoles like a PS5 4K to display v or Switch in a dock.
 It will display video and play audio, and is able to capture images during play.
 It can also capture video and audio in MOV file format.

-It includes code from the [Quick Camera app on Github](https://github.com/simonguest/quick-camera) created by Simon Guest
+It includes code from the [Quick Camera app on Github,](https://github.com/simonguest/quick-camera) created by Simon Guest.

-Key eatures:
+Key features:

 - Audio routing from any input to any output.
   - Mute and volume controls.